 Abductor & Adductor Machines

-Even if you are not an athlete, you may simply be training to improve your quality of life, for example, a strong back means you are less likely to be injured if you have to pick up a heavy box at work or carry groceries in from the boot of your car.
+Even if you’re not an athlete, you may simply be training to improve your quality of life, for example, a strong back means you are less likely to be injured if you have to pick up a heavy box at work or carry groceries in from the boot of your car.

-There are very few movements in real life where you need to open and close your legs against resistance, meaning that, although you may get better at using these machines, they may not have benefits that you can carry over into the real world in the same way that a deadlift for example may, which is why it may be useful to pair these exercises up alongside other exercises.
+There are very few movements in real life where you need to open and close your legs against resistance, meaning that, although you may get better at using these machines, they may not have benefits that you can carry over into the real world in the same way that a deadlift might for example, which is why it may be useful to pair these exercises up alongside other exercises.

 When would we use them?

+There are a few great moves that come to mind when you are seeking to shape up your lower body.
 If body fat is the issue, that can only be reduced with a great nutrition plan and training combined.
-This is the blue print to those lower body goals you are hoping to achieve!
+This is the blueprint for those lower body goals you are hoping to achieve!